 You probably already own a fitness tracker to justify those nightly Ben & Jerry’s binges (anyone who’s walked 10,000 steps deserves a scoop – or seven – of Cookie Dough Ice Cream).
 But guess what: these nifty trackers do so much more than just track sleep, exercise and calories burned…

 We live in the age of the fitness tracker.
-They are an indispensable accessory: lots of us strap one onto our wrist and then proceed to sprint wherever possible to try to rack up steps and beat the 10,000 mark.
+They’re an indispensable accessory: lots of us strap one onto our wrist and proceed to sprint wherever possible to try to rack up steps and beat the 10,000 mark.

-Trackers also come in useful when testing whether chewing HobNobs at breakneck speeds counts as calorie burning or gaining (Or is that just us?).
+Fitness Trackers also come in useful when testing whether chewing HobNobs at breakneck speeds counts as calorie burning or gaining (just us then?)